ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 - `images`: Only required for sources of type: 'cog'.
 An array of objects that contain a url property pointing to a COG resource.
 Replaces the 'url' property for this source type.
 Allows loading multiple GeoTiffs into one layer.

-## Example Shcema
+## Example Schema

 The following is an example of an working JSON file that may be used to configure the application.

 ::: {.callout-warning}
 The API is an early draft that will be subject to significant on-going changes.
 The following is for illustrative purposes only.
 :::

 ```